ckormanyos/real-time-cpp/examples/readme.md

 Example ![chapter03_02](https://github.com/ckormanyos/real-time-cpp/tree/master/examples/chapter03_02) Integer Types Having Fixed Widths and Prime Numbers.\
-This example focuses on integer types having fixed widths using a fascinating calculation of prime numbers that is simultaneously intended to emphasize the usefullness and portability of fixed-width integer types.
+This example focuses on integer types having fixed widths using a fascinating calculation of prime numbers that is simultaneously intended to emphasize the usefulness and portability of fixed-width integer types.

 Example ![chapter04_04](https://github.com/ckormanyos/real-time-cpp/tree/master/examples/chapter04_04) LED Objects and Polymorphism.\